Civic Engagement Course Indicator

 - Enables departmental and institution-wide tracking and reporting about civically engaged courses, including helping departments with annual reporting and promoting successes of classes)

 - Identifies courses that are eligible for the UM-Flint Civic Engagement Course Support Program, giving faculty access to support for pieces for which they may not have time, such as partnership building and handling logistical details of civic engagement activities in course.
 For more details, please see: Civic Engagement Course Support Program and Civic Engagement Course Implementation Grants

 Based on existing practices at UM-Flint, courses are eligible for the “CE” indicator if they have at least one of the three following components in the course syllabus:

-3) The course is a clinical, practicum, or for-credit internship which reciprocally benefits students in the class and the community.
+3. The course is a clinical, practicum, or for-credit internship that reciprocally benefits students in the class and the community.

 For a list of all courses with the Civic Engagement indicator, use the Advanced Search option.
 In the Advanced Search screen, simply highlight the Subject(s) of interest (hold the Shift key on your keyboard to select all subjects) and choose “Civic Engagement” as an Attribute Type before clicking the Section Search button.

 If you have any questions, please contact Mona Munroe-Younis at (810) 424-5481.